percona/cloud-tools/doc/glossary.rst

     Data is collected either using the :term:`slow query log <Slow query log>` or :term:`Performance Schema`.

-    For more information, see :doc:`QueryAnalytics`.
+    For more information, see the :doc:`QueryAnalytics` section.

-   Slow query log
+   slow query log
     The default source of query data for :term:`Query Analytics`.
     Slow query log is available starting from MySQL 5.1, and provides a wealth of valuable data for deep analysis.